 The choice of anesthesia you receive depends on the complexity of the extraction—location, size, and shape of the root system of the tooth to be pulled.
 A local anesthetic could be offered for basic, straightforward extractions which can be performed quickly in the dental office, while more complicated operations should be carried out under general anesthesia for effective pain management.

 Getting your tooth removed might seem a very scary prospect, but with professional handling, a good dentist will allay your fear and anxiety making the experience smooth and painless as possible.

 You should discuss the sedation options available with your SW Calgary dentist.
-Nitrous Oxide, Oral or IV sedation are recommended for mild to a moderate level of sedation.
+Laughing gas, oral or IV sedation are recommended for mild to a moderate level of sedation.